 When embarking on a kitchen remodel "first prepare a realistic budget and then search for someone who will work with you to achieve your dream kitchen," says Seattle homebuilder Russ Lavallee of Lavallee Construction.

 Lavalle knows what he's talking about, too.
-He's been in the business of both new construction and renovating older homes for over 21 years.
+He's been in the business of both new construction and renovating older homes for more than 21 years.

-Lavallee echoes our earlier sentiments about shifting variables having a huge impact on kitchen remodel estimates.
+Lavallee echoes earlier sentiments about shifting variables having a huge impact on the kitchen remodel estimates.
 But he is perfectly willing to work within a customer's budget.
 Remember, many contractors expect the opposite: you're supposed to adjust to their figures.
 Says Lavalle, "if a customer only has $5,000 to remodel a kitchen, I can tell them what their options are and what I can give them for that budget."

 "Low-range renovations," says Lavallee, "run from approximately $100 to $125 per square foot and will brighten up a kitchen without making any major changes in the physical space.
 This can include door replacements, installing new laminate or basic tile countertops, and other items."